larsgehrke/mt/README.md

   + **v1a** [batch processing; stacked lateral output]

     Based on *old*, but this implementation can process the samples of one batch (with arbitrary batch size) in parallel.
 The Prediction Kernel is implemented as a custom PyTorch class in Python with the usage of tensor operations realising the nn layers (fc, lstm, fc).
-In the last iteration per epoch the batch size will probably not fit the rest of the data samples.
+In the last iteration of an epoch the batch size will probably not fit the rest of the data samples.
 In this case the weight tensors are automatically adapted for this last iteration with a special batch size (amount of remaining samples).

   + **v1b** [batch processing; single lateral output]